 Even PR Week jumped on the “trend” as evidenced by a HARO query for a “Gloves Off” section I noticed a few weeks back.
-I haven’t seen the article post yet — just checked.
+I haven’t seen the article post yet.

 Yet as the seasons have turned it seems to have brought a renewed appreciating for the staple press release.
 It’s a revival.
 Let’s celebrate.

-Here are a few posts I’ve spotted lately that spawned the idea for this post:
+Here are a few posts I’ve spotted lately:

 - Journalistics: Use News Releases for More Than PR